RicherMans/Dcase2018_pooling/README.md

 # Interspeech2019 - Duration robust sound event detection

-This Repo implements the recent work submitted to [Interspeech2019]( http://arxiv.org/abs/1904.03841).
+This Repo implements the recent work seen on [arxiv]( http://arxiv.org/abs/1904.03841).

 The Pooling methods in the paper can all be found in the script `pooling.py`.